How much does an ecommerce website cost, though?

 We measure our success by how much we WOW our clients.

-Now that we've taken a look at the total cost for an ecommerce site, let's break down the individual factors.
+Now that we've taken a look at the total cost to build an ecommerce website, as well as maintain one, let's look at each ecommerce website pricing factor in-depth.

 Number of pages for your ecommerce website